 The greatest love poems ever written is among one of the biggest controversies discussed by modern literature aficionados.
 What poem is the best?
 Which poet deserves the honor?
 Must the poet be among the most famous to be included on the list?

 All of these questions are incredibly important and are discussed in depth within most poetry circles.
-The list below is not meant to stop any of these questions being asked, but instead add to the discussion.
-Which poems do you think deserve to be included in the list?
-Continue Reading
+The list below is not meant to stop any of these questions being asked but instead, add to the discussion.
+Which poems do you think deserve to be included in the list? (more…)

 Whether you are searching for a new type of poem to write or doing research for a critique, you will find this list quite useful and informative.
 I gathered a list of over fifty different poetry types for your viewing pleasure.
 I will be adding to this list whenever I find something new.